Villa De Leyva

-Villa De Leyva is one of the most stunning colonial towns in Colombia that filled with history, festivals, museums and sightseeing in which make this place popular among the tourists from all over the world, as well as the Colombians and expats living in Bogota.
+Villa De Leyva is one of the most stunning colonial towns in Colombia that is filled with history, festivals, museums and sightseeing which make this place popular among tourists from all over the world, as well as the Colombians and expats living in Bogota.

 Satélite del Norte Terminal – Valle De Tenza Counter